MediaComem/comem-archidep/ex/sftp-deployment.md

 > when you use SSH on the command line, FileZilla will use your private key to
 > prove to the server that you are the owner of your public key.
 >
-> :gem: On macOS, you can display hidden files and directories (like `.ssh` in
+> :gem: On Windows, you can toggle the display of hidden files in the View tab
+> of the explorer to access your `.ssh` directory manually.
+On macOS, type `open
-> your home directory) with the shortcut `Cmd-Shift-.`.
+> ~/.ssh` in your Terminal or use the `Cmd-Shift-.` shortcut to display hidden
+> files.
+On most Linux distributions, the file manager will have an option to
+> show hidden files under its menu.
 >
 > :gem: On Windows, FileZilla may ask you to convert your private key to another
 > format.
 You can do so.